Library

 You also want a tool that guides you on adding new features and walks you through how to interpret advanced data.

-Here are some of the most common mistakes we see people make with customer insight tools:
+Here are some of the most common mistakes we see people make with consumer insight tools:

 Before you start collecting customer data, decide the purpose behind collecting the data.

-Don’t just start asking customers to choose a sad face or a happy face when they leave your site.
+Don't just start asking customers for feedback when they leave your site.
 Instead, define what you’re trying to do.

 For example, are you trying to reduce churn?
 Are you curious about what your customers think about your brand?
 Are you trying to optimize your sales funnels?